 Entire Supreme Court recused from case involving chief justice

-Posted on behalf of The Bell Law Firm, PLLC on May 13, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on May 13, 2011 in Wrongful Death

 In a rare move, the entire West Virginia Supreme Court of Appeals recused itself from a case.
 Circuit court judges from across the state replaced the five justices during arguments of a case that directly involved the chief justice.
 The circuit judges will decide the case as well.